 What are Crowds like in August?

-With Fewer people visiting Sin City during August than it’s Preceding months August crowds are fairly manageable.
+With fewer people visiting Sin City during August than its preceding months, August crowds are fairly manageable.
 However the August dip is don’t as severe as we have made out, there are still vast numbers of visitors, over 3.5 Million, so do not expect the Strip to be quiet.
 It’s just not as packed as you might expect during Peak Summer Season!

-Why do less people Visit during August?
+Why do fewer people Visit during August?

 We think the reason is mainly due to the type of vacationers that are active during the month.
-After all, This is peak Vacation season mainly due to the Summer school holidays and VEgas is not really a family-focused vacation.
+After all, This is peak Vacation season mainly due to the Summer school holidays and Vegas is not really a family-focused vacation.
 Sure many families head to Vegas and have a great time and we do not actively discourage it…but it’s not Disneyland!

 This means many families head to the more traditional family destinations during August and the strip is left to those not “blessed” (at the minute) with children.

-As we said Vegas is still Busy in August, do not expect a deserted strip, but it might be a touch quieter than you expect.
+As we said Vegas is still busy in August, do not expect a deserted strip, but it might be a touch quieter than you expect.
 It really can be a great time to visit!